 - Apply in person: You can apply for ITIN in person.
 Carry completed forms and valid documents to any IRS Taxpayer Assistance Center in the US.

 - Apply by Mail: Mail Form W-7, your tax return (or other documents required by an exception), and the identification documentation to

 Philadelphia Service Center

 ITIN Unit, PO Box 447

 - Apply through an Acceptance Agent: You can also apply through an Acceptance Agent authorized by the IRS.
 Acceptance Agents will review your documentation, complete a certificate of accuracy, and forward the certificate and application to the IRS for processing.
 Some Acceptance Agents may charge a fee.

-If you qualify for the ITIN and your application is complete, you will receive a letter from the IRS assigning your tax identification number, usually within 4 to 6 weeks.
+You will not receive a card but an autorization letter from IRS.
+This is to avoid any similarities and confusion with Social Security Number Card If you qualify for the ITIN and your application is complete, you will receive a letter from the IRS assigning your tax identification number, usually within 4 to 6 weeks.
 If you have not received any letter from the IRS in that time, you may call the IRS to check the status of your application at the IRS telephone assistance number: 1-800-829-1040.
 (Monday through Friday 7:00 a.m. to 10:00 p.m. local time)